 - Ask the presenters take seats close to you in the front row.

 - Familiarize all speakers with the talk room equipment:

-- Laser Pointer – Test the laser pointer and give it to the speaker.
+- Mouse Pointer – Test the mouse pointer and give it to the speaker.

 At the Start of Your Session